Mohammed1L/To-Do-List-FullStack/README.md

 Add, edit, and delete tasks.
 Mark tasks as complete or incomplete.
 Filter tasks.
-Persistent data storage using [your database].
+Persistent data storage using Mongodb.